knappkevin/RGB-LED-BOX-Cube/README.md

 - [ ] Construction and wiring documentation

 ## Hardware Overview
-- QTPy ESP32-S3
+- ESP32-S3 or microcontroller that supports CircuitPython and BlueTooth LE
-- 6x WS2812B flexible strip 16x16 LED matrices
+- 6 individually addressable 8x8 or 16x16 LED matrices like WS2812B
-- 5V portable charger
+- 5V portable charger or battery
-- USB-C cable that supports data transfer
+- USB cable that supports data transfer
+- 3D printer or something that can act as an internal frame

 ## Files and Folders
-- `docs/` - Documentation on building the cube
+- `docs/` - Documentation of the cube
+  - `media/` - Pictures and animation demos
   - `print_files/` - STL files for 3D printing parts
   - `README.md` - Instructions for wiring and building the cube
-- `src/` - Contains the code and libraries to copy into the CircuitPython drive
+- `src/` - Contains all files to copy into the CircuitPython drive
-  - `animations/` - Stores animation object files
+  - `animations/` - Stores animation files
   - `lib/` - Stores dependencies

 ## Setup Guide